The Country Drive

 Allow plenty of time to explore some of the diverse stores in Stratford's High Street, like the local baker and butcher (bacon and smallgoods a specialty) and the various antique and gift shops like the exotic Turkish Magic and Mumma Goose.

-From Stratford the Country Drive takes you back towards Melbourne via Sale.
-Gippsland's bustling commercial hub rewards a lengthy stop.
-Visit the Old Port of Sale, with its boat ride to the Swing Bridge that spans across the connection to the Gippsland Lakes and is a beautiful spot to explore Sale's Ramsar Wetlands.
+Visit the Old Port of Sale, with its boat ride to the Swing Bridge that spans across the connection to the Gippsland Lakes.

 A short drive leads to Rosedale, a village with spirit that features some of the region's most contemporary eateries and retail offerings.
 Spend a few hours walking around the town and sample the region's best – the freshest produce, amazing coffees and the tastiest of foods.
 Rosedale also exudes a sense of history, with historic buildings and homesteads tucked into the surrounding countryside.